Leadership + Faculty

 Mark J. Spencer

-The Nerman Family President
+Nerman Family President

-Dean of Student Affairs
+Vice President and Dean of Student Affairs

 Gina Golba joined KCAI in 2006 as director of student affairs.
 In 2012, she was promoted to dean of students.
 She currently holds the position of dean of student affairs, working with registration, academic and career advising, disabilities and academic support, as well as student life.
 She earned a bachelor’s degree at Pittsburg State University and a master’s degree in higher education administration from Kansas State University.
 She has 15 years of experience in student affairs, including participation in a number of professional organizations, including NACA, ASCA and AICAD.
 Prior to joining KCAI, she held positions at Southwestern College and Kansas State University.

-Professor & Vice President for Academic Affairs
+Executive Vice President of Academic Affairs

-Senior Vice President for Advancement and Communications
+Executive Vice President for Advancement and Communications